Inseason Alaska Commercial Salmon Summary

 Chignik

 Beginning July 1 additional restrictions focused on protection of Chinook salmon went into effect.
-Fishing in the Chignik Bay District is limited to 48-hours per week in order to protect Chinook Salmon.
-Additionally, if more than 1,000 Chinook salmon are caught within a 48-hour period, the districts primarily responsible will be closed for one week.
+Fishing in the Chignik Bay District was limited to 48 hours per week in order to protect Chinook Salmon throughout July.
+Additionally, if more than 1,000 Chinook salmon are caught in the CMA within a 48-hour period, the districts primarily responsible will be closed for one week.
+Regulation also prevents the Chignik Bay and Central Districts from being open between 10:00 p.m.
+Friday until 6:00 a.m.
+Monday beginning in August.
+Apart from these restrictions, small fleet size has caused continual extension of the fishery.

 For Advisory Announcements detailing the specific information related to the fishery visit the Advisory Announcements webpage.